 There are A TON of places to eat around Edinburgh Castle (food post coming soon), but after our visit to the castle, we walked down to The Piemaker.
 They offer inexpensive hand pies filled with veggies, meat, cheese, and fruit.
 The employees were far from chatty and I’m not sure they really want to do more than sell pies to their customers, what can I say?, but the pies were tasty and easy!
 I had the mushroom vergas bake (above) filled with mushrooms, onions, peppers, carrots, and spices!

 At the other end of The Royal Mile (actually 1.2 miles) from Edinburgh Castle are Holyrood Palace (pronounced Holly-rude) and Scottish Parliament.
 Holyrood is the official Scottish home for the Queen.
 It’s built next to Holyrood Abbey which is now in ruins but certainly a highlight for this visit.
-The Queen stays at Holyrood each summer (before heading to Balmoral) where she is ceremoniously given the key to the city, which she graciously accepts and then immediately returns for safe-keeping!
+The Queen stays at Holyrood each summer (before heading to Balmoral) where she ceremoniously receives the key to the city.
+She graciously accepts and then immediately returns said key for safe-keeping!

 While many of the other palace interiors were blocked off for visiting or focused on the family who lived/owned there (i.e. not the Queen’s immediate family), Holyrood Palace’s second floor is open for viewing and beautifully presented.
 There’s an audio tour that goes along with it, providing a great background and history to each room and the palace as a whole.
 You can learn about Queen Victoria’s visits and home decor styles, the drama of Mary Queen of Scots and her assassinated secretary/possible lover by her husband, as well as stays of each of the monarchs for the last few centuries.